-Put the students into teams of 4-8 students.
+- Put the students into teams of 4-8 students.
 They choose their captain for the first round.

-The first team sends their captain to the front of the class who sites in a chair facing their team, while the teacher stands behind them with the flashcards.
+- The first team sends their captain to the front of the class who sites in a chair facing their team, while the teacher stands behind them with the flashcards.
 Give the team 2-3 minutes to describe as many words as possible, using only English to the captain who must guess them.

-Continue to play until all teams have played an equal number of rounds, with different captains for each round.
+- Continue to play until all teams have played an equal number of rounds, with different captains for each round.

-The team with the most points at the end of all the rounds is the winner.
+- The team with the most points at the end of all the rounds is the winner.

-Like this Activity?
+Like this Vocabulary Review Activity?